 InfoTracer.com is not a consumer reporting agency as defined by the Fair Credit Reporting Act, and does not assemble or evaluate information for the purpose of supplying consumer reports.
 You understand that you may not use information provided by InfoTracer.com for any purpose under the FCRA, including to make determinations regarding an individual's eligibility for personal credit, insurance, employment, or for tenant screening.
 You understand that license plate and VIN searches are only available for a purpose authorized by the Driver's Privacy Protection Act of 1994 (DPPA).

 The State Bureau of Investigation is the government agency in charge of collecting and keeping all criminal records.
 However, North Carolina is a closed record state, and therefore individuals cannot obtain a copy of someone else’s criminal record without their consent.
-Employers and licensing authorities with the “statutory authority to access that information or pursuant to a judicial order or subpoena,” are the only ones who can request background check requests.
+Employers and licensing authorities with the “statutory authority to access that information or pursuant to a judicial order or subpoena,” are the only ones who can request a background check in NC.

 However court records are public record and individuals and companies can request a criminal background report by visiting the county courthouse, filling out a form and paying a small fee of $25.
 There is no state-wide search; therefore, the records will be local to that court’s jurisdiction.
 The state also allows the use of unofficial background checks but does not verify the accuracy of the information.